 We promote learning in all aspects - social, cognitive, emotional and physical - in a creative, play-based environment with a balance of adult led and child initiated activity.
 The girls and boys in the Nursery are encouraged to be adventurous and take risks; they love being mini explorers looking for bugs and beasts under logs by the pond.
-Imagination is encouraged to run wild, several times a week the boat in the garden is occupied by our young chefs who create the most amazing concoctions for their friends and staff to 'dine on'!
+Imagination is encouraged to run wild, several times a week the mud kitchen in the garden is occupied by our young chefs who create the most amazing concoctions for their friends and staff to 'dine on'!

 Through nurturing and guidance your child will learn the simple skills required to accommodate the needs of others, such as waiting, taking turns and sharing.
 They will develop the confidence to access and use resources independently; finding books, choosing where to play, taking themselves to the toilet and putting on their own coat can be huge milestones for some but with gentle encouragement they soon achieve these.

 Being part of Claires Court creates some wonderful opportunities for your child in the Nursery, during the summer term squeals and cheering can be heard on the School field as the children practise running on the track for their sports day!
 The children understand there are winners and losers, but, it is the ‘well done for getting to the end’ medal, that they all want!
 December brings other highlights, with at times, a cast bigger than that of a west end play taking to the stage for their Christmas performance.
 There are no tears from the children but we guarantee tissues will be on hand for the parents.

 A smooth transition into a new environment is really important and we want children to feel safe and secure in their surroundings, so all children new to Claires Court Nursery will receive a home visit from our staff.
 This helps the transition process and will enable us to start building a relationship with you and your child.
 We also offer a taster session for the children to spend time in Nursery before they start.

 Monitoring and assessment